Beshoooo/GigHub/README.md

 # GigHub
 - Simple social networking website for live music lovers
-- musicians can sign up and list their upcomming gigs
+- musicians can sign up and list their upcoming gigs
-- musicians can fullow lover artist
+- musicians can follow lover artist
-- they can add favorit gigs to calendar
+- they can add favorite gigs to calendar

 ## Structure
 * ASP.NET